The Balfour Declaration and the British Mandate's impact on the Holy Land

 Palestine was one such territory, and Britain was entrusted with its administration.

-The British Mandate for Palestine was formally established in 1920, with its terms outlined in a document approved by the League of Nations in 1922.
+The British Mandate for Palestine was formally established in 1920, with its terms outlined in a document approved by the League of Nations on July 24, 1922.

 The mandate's preamble incorporated the Balfour Declaration, reiterating Britain's commitment to the establishment of a Jewish national home in Palestine.